Flash-X/Flash-X-docs/docs/source/quickstart.rst

 Running Flash-X
 ---------------

-We are now ready to run Flash-X. To run the code using mpiexec you can simply type
+You can run the code using mpiexec as follows, where <N> is the number of MPI ranks.

 ::